The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 A standard or “plain vanilla” card doesn’t have all the frills.
-You may not get the rewards and benefits that come with other cards, but you typically don’t have to pay fees and can get better interest rates and terms.
+You may not get the rewards and benefits that come with other cards, but these cards typically have little to no annual fees and usually offer great introductory interest rates.

-Those who need to build or repair their credit may want to choose one of the following cards, which can also help a cardholder move toward upgrading to a better card.
+Those who need to build or repair their credit may want to choose one of the following cards, which can also help a cardholder qualify for more exclusive or rewarding cards in the future.

 - A secured card requires a security deposit, which becomes your credit limit.
 Should you miss payments, the issuer can cover the purchases by dipping into your deposit.
 You can eventually get your deposit back if you pay your balance off and close the account.

-- An unsecured card doesn’t require collateral like a secure card and is the most common type of credit card.
-Approval and the interest rate depend on your credit score and history.
+- In contrast to a secured card, an unsecured card doesn’t require collateral and is the most common type of credit card.
+For unsecured cards, approval and interest rates depend on your credit score and history.

-Balance transfer cards serve as a debt consolidation solution.
-The benefit is that you can get a low interest rate or 0% introductory rate.
-You’ll want to try and pay off as much as you can during this period before the regular interest rate kicks in.
+Balance transfer cards could serve as a debt consolidation solution.
+The benefit is that they often offer a low or 0% introductory rate that applies to both purchases and balance transfers.
+Try to pay off as much as you can during this period before the regular interest rate kicks in.